georgezlei/aws-backend/README.md

 ### GraphQL Definition and Implementation Using AppSync

 The template includes a GraphQL schema defined in `appsync/schema.sdl`.
 It also utilizes the CloudFormation template `cloudformation/appsync.yaml` to deploy the schema, resolvers, and data sources to AWS.

+### API Gateway

+An implementation of HTTP API using API Gateway is included.